1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The Senate wanted to double to $500 the tax deduction teachers can claim for using their own money to buy classroom supplies.
 The House wanted to eliminate this write-off all together.
 In the end, neither happened.
 The deduction, which you can claim even if you don’t itemize, stays at $250.

 The new law eliminates, starting in 2018, the rule that allows employers to deduct up to $260 a month per employee for the cost of transportation-related fringe benefits, such as parking and transit passes.
 Employees can still use pre-tax money to cover such expenses, but employer subsidies may dry up.
-The new law puts the kibosh on the federal bike commuter benefit that had allowed employers to provide employees up to $20 a month tax-free to cover bike-related expenses.
+The new law also hits the bicycle commuter benefit that had allowed employers to provide employees up to $20 a month to cover bike-related expenses—that money's now taxable to the employee.

 The effort by the House of Representatives to eliminate the deduction for interest paid on student loans and to begin taxing tuition benefits earned by graduate students were snubbed by the Senate.
 Neither proposal made it into the new law.